boldbi/bold-bi-docs/docs/faq/how-to-group-the-data-using-bold-bi.md

     ![Drag view](/static/assets/faq/images/drag-views.png#max-width=100%)

-3. Click on the `Update`, and you can find the records based on the grouped column.
+3. Click on the `Update` button, and you will be able to find the records based on the grouped column.

     ![Resulting view data](/static/assets/faq/images/view-data.png#max-width=100%)